Anafranil Side Effects

 Applies to clomipramine: oral capsule, oral tablet

-Along with its needed effects, clomipramine (the active ingredient contained in Anafranil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by clomipramine (the active ingredient contained in Anafranil).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking clomipramine:More common
+You should check with your doctor immediately if any of these side effects occur when taking clomipramine:More common

 - Bladder pain

 - body aches or pain

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - hearing changes

 - muscle stiffness, tension, or tightness